jacksonicson/rain/README.md

 * Thrift RPC interfaces to configure and trigger a Rain+ workload driver instances.
 This allows to synchronize multiple Rain+ instances.
 * Complete refactoring of the Scoreboard implementation to gather statistics.
 Percentiles on the operation duration are calculated by the [P-Square](https://github.com/jacksonicson/psquared) algorithm without storing samples.

+Rain+ is implemented in Java and uses threads to simulate concurrent user sessions.
+We implemented [Cloudburst](https://github.com/jacksonicson/cloudburst), a completely new workload driver as a replacement.
+It is based on Google's Golang programming language leveraging go-routines with a much lower memory footprint compared to Java threads.

 ## Usage scenario